-The natural forecast is based on a linear regression model that related the return of tagged natural jack coho at Big Beef Creek to Hood Canal December age-2 recruits in the subsequent run year, using brood years 1983-1998 and 2002-2018.
+The natural forecast is based on a linear regression model that related the return of tagged natural jack coho at Big Beef Creek to Hood Canal December age-2 recruits in the subsequent run year, using brood years 1983-1998 and 2002-2019.
 This forecast was then converted to OA3.
 The 1999-2001 broods were excluded because of the unusually high recruit-per-tagged jack ratio, which is not expected to occur this year.
-For 2023, as was done since 2016, the co-managers agreed to apply a conservative bias correction for forecasting natural coho in Hood Canal.
+For 2024, as was done since 2016, the co-managers agreed to apply a conservative bias correction for forecasting natural coho in Hood Canal.

-The hatchery forecast is utilized an average marine survival from CWT-based cohort reconstruction of December age-2 recruits/smolt for the six most recent available broods from each facility, applied to the 2020 brood smolt releases for each facility and converted to OA3.
+The hatchery forecast utilized an average marine survival from CWT-based cohort reconstruction of December age-2 recruits/smolt for the six most recent available broods from each facility, applied to the 2021 brood smolt releases for each facility and converted to OA3.

 Forecast performance can be assessed, in part, by examining the differences between preseason forecasts and postseason estimates (Table III-4; Figure III-1b).
 In 2021, the preseason forecast was 63 percent of the postseason estimate.
+Postseason estimates are not yet available for 2022.

-The 2023 Hood Canal natural OA3 abundance forecast is 37,888, compared to the 2022 preseason forecast of 20,196.
+The 2024 Hood Canal natural OA3 abundance forecast is 36,541, compared to the 2023 preseason forecast of 37,888.

-The 2023 Hood Canal hatchery OA3 abundance forecast is 74,882, compared to the 2022 preseason forecast of 61,418.
+The 2024 Hood Canal hatchery OA3 abundance forecast is 67,201, compared to the 2023 preseason forecast of 74,882.